monstagorilla/VA/README.md

 In general, the VA interface and all binding libraries, wrappers and marshallers are licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 **The core functionality (VACore), on the other hand, is copyright protected.
 Any usage and distribution is prohibited, unless explicitly granted by the authors.
-Also, every add-on, plugin, renderer or reproduction that include third-party libraries may have different licenses.**
+Also, every add-on, plugin, renderer or reproduction that include third-party libraries may have different license.**

 > For more information, read the LICENSE.md file in the respective submodule folders and take into consideration the third-party libraries used.